Gerard Bérchet: DuPont

-In June, 1929, Gérard Berchet began work at DuPont.
+In June 1929, Berchet began work at DuPont.
 Berchet was a member of a research group led by Wallace Carothers actively working on polymerization in "Purity Hall" at the DuPont Experimental Station.
-Other personnel working in the group were Paul J. Flory, Charles Stine, Julian W. Hill, Edgar W. Spangle, Donald Coffman, F. J. L. VanNatta and Joe Labovsky.
+Some others working in the group were Paul J. Flory, Charles Stine, and Julian W. Hill.

 The assignment of the group was to make polyesters via condensation polymerizations.
 Their initial attempts to create suitable commercial fibers failed as the fibers, while uniform and appearing to be strong, elastic and resilient, melted at low temperatures and were soluble in solvents.
 The group then turned their attention to using diacidic and dibasic molecules to create polyamide fibers based on condensation reactions.

-During his time at DuPont Berchet, played a pivotal role in the invention of neoprene and nylon.
-However, Berchet is fully credited with neither discovery.
-In March, 1930, Berchet was the first to synthesize neoprene by combining monovinyl acetylene with concentrated hydrochloric acid, but Arthur Collins was the first to discover neoprene several weeks later on April 17, 1930, since Berchet did not examine his sample until late April.
+During his time at DuPont Berchet played a pivotal role in the invention of neoprene and nylon.
+However, he is fully credited with neither discovery.
+In March 1930, Berchet was the first to synthesize neoprene by combining monovinyl acetylene with concentrated hydrochloric acid, but Arthur Collins was the first to discover neoprene several weeks later on April 17, 1930, since Berchet did not examine his sample until late April.
 Under the direction of Wallace Carothers Berchet synthesized nylon 6-6 from equal parts hexamethylenediamine and adipic acid on February 28, 1935.

-Berchet was not an obsessive inventor and served in the patent section at DuPont rather than the chemical department in the years following World War II.
+Berchet served in the patent section at DuPont rather than the chemical department in the years following World War II.

 Neoprene

-Wallace Carothers of DuPont assigned Berchet to isolate vinylacetylene in early 1930 as part of a larger project on divinyl acetylene.
+Wallace Carothers assigned Berchet to isolate vinylacetylene in early 1930 as part of a larger project on divinyl acetylene.
 Fr Julius Arthur Nieuwland, a professor of chemistry at the University of Notre Dame, had produced divinyl acetylene during his research on acetylene chemistry.
-DuPont purchased the patent rights for divinyl acetylene after Dr Elmer K. Bolton attended a lecture by Nieuwland.
+DuPont purchased the patent rights for divinyl acetylene after Elmer K. Bolton attended a lecture by Nieuwland.
 By February 20, 1930, Berchet had isolated enough vinylacetylene from divinyl acetylene to study.
 After a series of inconclusive experiments, Berchet, under the direction of Carothers, treated monovinyl acetylene with a variety of reagents and put 25 samples in sealed containers.
 One of these samples was monovinyl acetylene combined with concentrated hydrochloric acid.
 However, Berchet let his samples stand for five weeks on his laboratory bench before determining what transformations might have occurred.
-Before Berchet examined his samples Arthur Collins accidentally discovered chloroprene on April 17, 1930, by combining monovinyl acetylene with concentrated hydrochloric acid.
+Before Berchet examined his samples, Arthur Collins accidentally discovered chloroprene on April 17, 1930, by combining monovinyl acetylene with concentrated hydrochloric acid.
 Arthur Collins was assigned to Carother's group in early February and had previously worked with divinyl acetylene while at the Jackson Laboratory.
 Chloroprene, now known as neoprene, was the first synthetic rubber.
 DuPont marketed the product under the name DuPrene in 1931.